wtegge2/Ray_cluster_automation/README.md

 ## IMPORTANT
 This script uses the folder and files found in this repository: https://github.com/TingkaiLiu/Ray-SLURM-autoscaler

+You do not need to download these files yourself, as this script will do it for you.

-You can download the files by running:
+If you want these files separately, You can download the files by running:
 ```
 git clone https://github.com/TingkaiLiu/Ray-SLURM-autoscaler.git
 ```

-Make sure you clone both of these repos into the same directory in order for the auto_script.py to work correctly.